Dart posted on Hacker News and is live on Launch YC today only—check it out!

 By actively managing workload, you can prevent burnout and ensure a healthier work-life balance for your team.

-Addressing Conflicts and Disputes in Task Allocation
+Addressing Conflicts and Disputes

 Encourage open communication, active listening, and seek to understand both sides of the conflict.
 If necessary, a neutral third party, such as a mediator, should be involved to facilitate mediation and find a resolution that satisfies all parties involved.
-Maintaining a harmonious and collaborative work environment is crucial for successful task allocation.
+Maintaining a harmonious and collaborative work environment is crucial for successful work allocation.

 By effectively allocating tasks to team members, you can: